FluidFortune/lety/README.md

 # Lety — Pisces Moon IDE

+> *Dedicated to Lety: An absolute force of nature.*

 Browser-based development for Pisces Moon OS.
 **Write code → click ⚡ Build & Flash → app runs on your T-Deck.**